Tapu Fini Raid Overview

 Weather Boost Tips

-Weather Boosted Tapu Fini
+Weather Conditions That Boost Tapu Fini

 - Rainy weather

-- Higher CP
+- Higher CP during the catch encounter

 | IV Quality | CP |